 - Mix dry ingredients together well.

-- Add beaten eggs, melted butter and erthyitrol (or alternative sweetener) to the dry mixture and mix well.
+- Add beaten eggs and melted butter to the dry mixture and mix well.
 If the mixture is a bit thick, add about 1/4 cup water.

 - Fill muffin cases just over half way with the batter.

 - Bake for 20 minutes until the tops are golden brown.
 Cool in the pan for a few minutes, then remove.